Mohammed-wsabi/b00401062.github.io/Blogger/Introduction to Git.md

 ## Commit

 - `git add .`: Add all of the files that have been created/modified/deleted since the last commit.
-If certain files/folders are meant to be left out, please refer to the configurations mentioned at the end of this article.
+If certain files/folders are meant to be left out, please refer to `.git/info/exclude` and append the filenames to be excluded.
 - `git commit -m [comments]`: Commit all changes and leave commments which is required for each commit.
 - `git push -u origin master`: Push all commits that have yet to be synced with the remote repository.

-## Configurations

-- `.gitconfig`:
-- `.git/info/exclude`